boltops-tools/lono/docs/_reference/lono-summary.md

 ## Description

-Prints summary of CloudFormation template
+Prints summary of CloudFormation template.

-Lono inspect is provides commands to help you quickly understand a CloudFormation template.
+The `lono summary` command helps you quickly understand a CloudFormation template.

 ## Examples